Best CD (Certificate Of Deposit) Rates

 While these online banks perhaps don't have the same brand name recognition and years of extensive and proven reliability as many one of the too-big-to-fail U.S. banking giants, all of the various deposit accounts they offer all enjoy the same equal protections and solid depositor guarantees afforded to the bigger name banks and credit unions.
 In the United States, the vast majority of bank accounts and CD deposits are fully protected from loss in the event of any unforeseen system collapse, theft, or potential run on the bank - backed by the full faith and credit of the U.S. government up to the current maximum FDIC coverage limit of $250,000 per depositor, per bank.
 Unless the federal government suddenly collapsed, ceased to exist, thereby dissolving the entire nation into Armageddon and social anarchy - your money, whether deposited in a savings account or stored in a certificate of deposit account - is 100% safe.

-List Of The Highest Yield Bank CD Rates For 12 Month Deposits (1 Year) Rates as of June 17, 2013
+List Of The Highest Yield Bank CD Rates For 12 Month Deposits (1 Year)

 For consistency and comparison purposes, I have chosen to only list the best CD rates for 12 month certificate of deposits as opposed to listing every conceivable CD duration out there.